 What is the Paleo diet?

 The Paleo Diet excludes foods that are difficult to digest and place stress on our bodies.
-This means cutting out all processed foods, and complex carbohydrates like sugar, dairy and grains such as wheat and oats.
+This means cutting out all processed foods, and complex carbohydrates like sugar, dairy and grains such as wheat, oats and rice.
 The focus is switched to cooking whole foods from scratch, like meat, fish, eggs, vegetables, fruit, nuts, seeds and honey – basically anything that a hunter gatherer would recognise as food.
 By reconstructing the natural human diet before the advent of modern agriculture, we bring our diet into harmony with our digestive abilities.

 Why do we need to change our diets?

 Many people have digestive systems that struggle to cope with the demands placed on them by a diet high in complex carbohydrates.
 Grains, sugars, legumes, potatoes and dairy products all have complex molecular structures that need to be broken down before they can be absorbed by the gut.
-Some people cannot break down these proteins at all, as they do not have the necessary digestive enzymes.
-Nearly 70% of the world’s population lacks lactase, the enzyme that breaks down milk.
+Some people cannot break down these foods at all, as they do not have the necessary digestive enzymes.
+Nearly 70% of the world’s population lack lactase, the enzyme that breaks down milk.
 This is what is meant by a food intolerance.

 The strain placed on our bodies by the modern agricultural diet can lead to a ‘leaky’ gut.
 This is when the gut wall becomes damaged and porous, allowing undigested food particles to pass through to the bloodstream.
 When this happens, the body’s immune system kicks in, producing antibodies to destroy foreign invaders.